erjohnso/gcelb-demo/README.md

 ### Install

 1. Make sure your GCE `network` has `tcp:80` open
-1. Use some tool-specific (demo) automated way to spin up 4 `Debian-7` instances, preferably two per zone in the same region.
+1. Use some tool-specific (demo) automated way to spin up 4 `Debian-9` instances, preferably two per zone in the same region.
-1. When the instances are created, install apache2 overwrite the package's `/etc/apache2/apache2.conf` file with this custom `apache2.conf` file.
+1. When the instances are created, install apache2, overwrite the package's `/etc/apache2/apache2.conf` file with this custom `apache2.conf` file.
+   This config disables `Keep-Alive` and sets HTTP headers to prevent browser caching.
 1. Make sure that the installation of apache also enables `mod_headers` (e.g. `/etc/apache2/mods-enabled`).
 The custom `apache2.conf` includes `mod_header` directives to disable client-side caching with custom headers (lines 264-272).
-1. Next, copy over the `index.html` and `demo.css` files to apache's root directory, typically `/var/www`.
+1. Next, copy over the `index.html` file to apache's root directory, typically `/var/www/html`.
 1. Create the GCELB and place all 4 instances in the GCELB's `TargetPool`.
    Set its `ForwardingRule` to forward `tcp:80` traffic to the `TargetPool`.